White-Collar Crimes – An Overview

 Secure Legal Counsel

 Being accused of a crime is a frightening and stressful event.
-A white collar crime charge imposes extra stress since a person’s professional or business integrity is often at issue.
-If you or someone you know has been charged with committing a white collar crime, do not delay.
-For immediate attention call 502-582-2020 today, or contact William Butler via email, to schedule an initial confidential consultation.
+A white-collar crime charge imposes extra stress since a person’s professional or business integrity is often at issue.
+If you or someone you know has been charged with committing a white-collar crime, do not delay.
+For immediate attention call 502-582-2020 today, or contact William Butler via email or text, to schedule an initial confidential consultation.
 He has skillfully defended thousands of clients, for over 35 years, compiling an impressive record of positive results, and he can defend you too.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.